prismicio-community/php-kit/README.md

 ```

+The kit is compatible and tested with PHP5.3 and above.

 #### Get started with prismic.io

 You can find out [how to get started with prismic.io](https://developers.prismic.io/documentation/UjBaQsuvzdIHvE4D/getting-started) on our [prismic.io developer's portal](https://developers.prismic.io/).